cube-drone/rt0/players-guide/src/player/introduction.md

 ## Story

 Paradise Lua is the first ever moon colony.

 Fully privately funded and operating outside of the boundaries of any government entity,  it was marketed as both a luxurious land-ownership opportunity for the hyper rich and a brave new frontier for the common man.

-After it's founding more than 15 years ago, however, news and footage from Paradise Lua has trailed off.
+Founded in 1986, more than 50 years ago, news and footage from Paradise Lua have largely trailed off.
 Nobody seems interested in space anymore.
-What happened up there?
+What's been happening up there?

 Then, Paradise Lua quietly announced their ACCELER8 program.
 8 exceptional teenagers from Earth would be invited to a prestigious private academy on the moon: The Daybreak Institute.

 It made the news, and thousands of teenagers applied, but only 8 were chosen.

 1 died in transit.